Immunotherapy is a type of biological therapy that stimulates or trains your body’s immune system to react in a certain way.

 - Damaged, diseased, or abnormal cells in the body, including cancer cells.

 The various components of the immune system communicate with one another through electrical and chemical signals to monitor and protect the body.
-Immune cells exist throughout the body, including many types of specialized cells that server specific purposes.
+Immune cells exist throughout the body, including many types of specialized cells that serve specific purposes.

-When immune cells encounter certain antigens, which are chemical substances produced by viruses, bacteria, and unhealthy cells, the immune system recognizes the entities “foreign” or unhealthy and initiates an immune response.
+When immune cells encounter certain antigens, which are chemical substances produced by viruses, bacteria, and unhealthy cells, the immune system recognizes the entities as “foreign” or unhealthy and initiates an immune response.
 The primary actors in immune responses are white blood cells.